Kearns (Keerans) and Ivey (Ivy) Ancestry

 She and her husband are mentioned in her father's will.

 EVIDENCE: The confirmation that John Kearns is the progenitor of the NC Kearns line is per the Bible excerpt in the "Farmer" book, p.
-183, the Thomas Kearns memorial stone, Y-DNA support and the 1794 will of John Kearns/Keerans mentioning Ann and Isaac.
+183, the Thomas Kearns memorial stone, p.
+104 of The Johnsons and Their Kin of Randolph (by Jessie Owen Shaw), Y-DNA support and the 1794 will of John Kearns/Keerans mentioning Ann and Isaac.

 The idea that William T. Kearns and Mary King Kearns are the progenitors of this line is erroneous.
 Full discussion.
 Conclusion.